AlubJ/InputTouch/README.md

 ---

-InputMobile is a plug-in for [Input](https://codeberg.org/offalynne/Input) 10.3 which handles mobile based inputs.
+InputTouch is a plug-in for [Input](https://codeberg.org/offalynne/Input) 10.3+ which handles touch based inputs.
 Touch, multi-touch, gestures and device vibration (using YoYo Games' [MobileUtils](https://github.com/YoYoGames/GMEXT-MobileUtils) extension) are all supported.
 This is your one-stop Input plug-in for creating responsive and good feeling mobile games.